Steps to Reading Comprehension (and How Parents Can Help)

 There are several cognitive skills delays that can make reading almost impossible.
 This is true for students of all ages.
 Most dyslexic adults have had years of reading instruction, but were never able to master reading primarily because they did not develop the foundational cognitive skills required for reading.

-The most important of these essential skills is language processing.
+The most important of these essential skills is language processing, needed for phonemic awareness and phonics.
 The listening requirement for reading is much higher than it is for speech.
 For reading, a child must be able to hear every sound inside a word, not just the word as one sound.
 Note, most children with language processing delays that impact learning to read do not have speech delays or other outward signs of language difficulty.

 If your child cannot discriminate sounds clearly because he is not processing efficiently, he will not recognize words in text format.
 Rhyming is the first, and arguably most telling, language processing challenge.
 Rhyming is the ability to process — hear and compare — sounds.
 An inability to rhyme is far and away the most reliable predictor of an at risk reader.